guygregory/langchain-for-beginners/README.md

 ## 🦜🔗 Welcome

 Welcome to **LangChain for Beginners**!
 This course will cover the fundamentals of building with LangChain and Python.
 It contains [**9 lessons**](#️-lessons) that each focus on a specific concept.

-You should always start on the `README.md` page of a lesson.
 To **get started** right away you can navigate to the [course-setup](/00-course-setup/) chapter, but you're encouraged to read the overview below first.

 ### What You'll Learn and Build